reframejs/reframe/readme.md

 ### Introduction

-With Reframe you can create web apps by simply defining so-called "page configs".
+With Reframe you can create a web app by simply defining so-called "page configs".
-Your pages are then automatically built and served.
+Your pages are automatically built and served.

 ~~~jsx
 // A page config